shira1008/E-Commerce/README.md

 ## Description
 Sakura E-commerce Shop is a pink-themed online shopping application built with React, Redux Toolkit, Node.js, CSS, and Bootstrap.
-It allows users to browse through products, add them to cart, and register/login, and pay for the purchase (payment feature is currently in development).
+It allows users to browse through products, add them to the cart, and register/login, create a profile (still in development), and pay for the purchase (payment feature is currently in development).

 ## Features
 - Browse products